Penetration Testing Paradox: Criteria for Evaluating Pentest Providers

-Talent Should be Agile, Yet Consistent Over Time
+Pentesting Should be Agile, Yet Consistent Over Time

-It’s important to hire a talented pentesting team – one that’s able to look at the environment through the eyes of an attacker and bring their insights of technical risk to the table as the environment and technology become more complex over time.
-The team needs to be agile to continuously improve and evolve to meet the ever-changing and elevated risk and complexities that your business may face.
+It’s important to hire a talented penetration testing team – one that’s able to look at the environment through the eyes of an attacker and bring their insights of technical risk to the table as the environment and technology become more complex over time.
+The pentesting team needs to be agile to continuously improve and evolve to meet the ever-changing and elevated risk and complexities that your business may face.

 While evaluating agility, it’s important to also look at consistency.
-Does your potential partner have a team orientation versus just an individual, or outsourced consultant, who owns the knowledge?
+Does your potential pentesting partner have a team orientation versus just an individual, or outsourced consultant, who owns the knowledge?
 What if that individual moves on to “greener pastures?”
 It’s my recommendation that you shouldn’t consider a white hat tester who acts alone.
-Rather, a team that is built around a consistent delivery of quality, service, and results, that can be an extension of your internal team and will bring you the foundational support you need in your vulnerability management program.
+Rather, choose a pentesting team built around a consistent delivery of quality, service, and results, that can be an extension of your internal team and will bring you the foundational support you need in your vulnerability management program.

-The Process Should be Custom Yet Standard
+The Pentesting Process Should be Custom Yet Standard

 With 640 terabytes of data tripping around the globe every minute, is it possible to put standards around your vulnerability management program?
 In my opinion, it’s not only possible, it’s a necessity.

 Who you get doesn’t have to be what you get, as people so often think.
-From project management workflows and practitioner guides to standardized checklists and testing playbooks, at NetSPI we have formalized quality assurance and oversight so we can deliver consistent results, no matter who your assigned NetSPI security consultant is.
-With these standardized processes in place, when new vulnerabilities are identified, we are able to quickly mobilize and study the attack scenario, and if appropriate, we add that specific vulnerability to our lists for future assessments.
+From project management workflows and practitioner guides to standardized pentest checklists and testing playbooks, at NetSPI we have formalized quality assurance and oversight so we can deliver consistent results, no matter who your assigned NetSPI security consultant is.
+With these standardized processes in place, when new vulnerabilities are identified, we are able to quickly mobilize and study the attack scenario, and if appropriate, we add that specific vulnerability to our pentest checklists for future assessments.

 Having said that, every situation has its nuances.
 While understanding that no organization is the same, there may be some commonalities between industries, like similar regulatory bodies to comply with, for example.
 This allows pentesters to put some standardization into their process while allowing for customization and flexibility that is unique to the client environment from a business or technical perspective.

-Automated scanning is foundational to any pentesting program.
+Automated scanning is foundational to any penetration testing program.
 It’s how an organization handles the thousands of results from those scans that is crucial as there will be duplicates, false positives, and many, many data points, oftentimes delivered in spreadsheets or PDFs.
 Your internal security/IT team is then tasked with sifting through, sorting, and evaluating that data.
 Is that administrative work the best use of their time?

 A Focus on Internal R&D Will Strengthen the Entire Security Community